filiphric/how-to-steal-ai-job/slides.md

 - and to finish it off, there’s actually a funny ending in my story
 - I got my job back
-- on Monday I’m starting as a contractor back at Replay, and I will be teaching the community about A.I. and ways to implement it for creating your app
+- Replay, and I will be teaching the community about A.I. and ways to implement it for creating your app
 - and I’m going to continue on to teach the wonderful community of testers -->